Limit Shapes and Local Statistics for the Stochastic Six-Vertex Model: Introduction

 \subsection{Preface}

-Although the six-vertex model has long been cited as an archetypal example of an exactly solvable model in two-dimensional statistical mechanics, little has been mathematically established about its geometry.
-This is in deep contrast with random tiling models, whose geometric understanding has seen considerable advances over the last two decades; see, for instance, the notes of Kenyon \cite{D}.
+Over the past several decades, a substantial amount of effort has been directed towards the understanding of limit shapes and local statistics for statistical mechanical models.
+In this paper we analyze these two phenomena for the six-vertex model with stochastic weights.

-Among the earlier results in this direction concerned the \emph{limit shape phenomenon} exhibited by domino tilings, stating that the height function of a uniformly random tiling of a large domain is likely to concentrate (after suitable normalization) around a global limit.
-This was first established in the case when the domain is an Aztec diamond by Cohn-Elkies-Propp \cite{LSRT}, who provided exact form for the limit shape.
+In the context of dimer models, one of the earlier results along this direction concerned the \emph{limit shape phenomenon} exhibited by domino tilings, stating that the height function of a uniformly random tiling of a large domain is likely to concentrate (after suitable normalization) around a global limit.
+This was first established in the case when the domain is an Aztec diamond by Cohn-Elkies-Propp \cite{LSRT}, who provided an exact form for the limit shape.
 Later, this result was substantially generalized by Cohn-Kenyon-Propp \cite{VPT} to domino tilings of essentially arbitrary domains.
 The latter work expressed the limit shape through a variational principle, namely, as the maximizer of a certain (explicit) concave functional, which was later rewritten by Kenyon-Okounkov \cite{LSCE} as the solution to a complex wave equation that in many cases can be solved through the method of characteristics.

-A salient feature of these limits shapes is that they can be inhomogeneous for certain choices of the boundary, that is, the density of tiles can (asymptotically non-negligibly) differ in different regions of the rescaled domain $D$.
+A salient feature of these limit shapes is that they can be inhomogeneous for certain choices of the boundary, that is, the density of tiles can (asymptotically non-negligibly) differ in different regions of the rescaled domain $D$.
 Thus a question of interest is to understand how the boundary data affect the \emph{local statistics}, the joint law of nearly neighboring tiles, of a random tiling.

 The physical prediction (see, for example, Conjecture 13.5 of \cite{VPT} and Section 1.5 of \cite{D}) in this context is that these local statistics should be determined by (the gradient of) the global limiting height function $H : D \rightarrow \mathbb{R}$ for the tiling model.
 More specifically, around some point $(u, v) \in D$, they should be given by the unique \cite{RS} infinite-volume, translation-invariant, ergodic Gibbs measure with slope equal to $\nabla H (u, v)$; these infinite-volume Gibbs measures are explicit, as they can be expressed as a determinantal point process with a known kernel \cite{LSLD,DA}.
 For many choices of boundary data, this prediction has been shown to hold true \cite{DOA,ASD,URB,NPOE,CP,CI,LLSBHP,CPLGR,AR,DPD,DT}.